UPDATE: The Burundi Legal System and Research

 The judicial system is organized through the Code of Organization and Judicial Competence of 17 March 2005.
 The independence of the judiciary is guaranteed by the constitution, which separates the judiciary, the executive and legislative body.
 There are formal and informal mechanisms of conflicts management provided under the Code.

-At hills level, there are kinds of Courts of Hills "intahe yo ku mugina“in which elders “abashingantahe“and elected people on the hills, comprise the bench; the current communal law has conferred upon them power reconciliation the parties.
-However, they do not have the right to impose punishments
+At hills level, there are kinds of Courts of Hills "intahe yo ku mugina“ in which elders “abashingantahe“ and elected people on the hills, comprise the bench; the current communal law has conferred upon them the power to reconciliate the parties.
+However, they do not have the right to impose punishments.

-At the Commune level, there are the “Courts of Residence” or Magistrate Courts Tribunal de Residence” which handle both criminal and civil cases.
-The Courts of residence has criminal jurisdiction to impose jail sentences for up to 2 years, and in its civil jurisdiction, a fine of up 1,000,000 Burundi Francs.
+At the Commune level in the rural provinces and at the Zone level in the town of Bujumbura, there are the “Courts of Residence” or Magistrate Courts Tribunal de Residence” which handle both criminal and civil cases.
+The Courts of residence has criminal jurisdiction to impose jail sentences for up to 2 years, and in its civil jurisdiction, a fine of up 1,000,000 Burundi Francs (an equivalent of US $ 605.03 (as of the exchange rates of 11/15/2016).
 It also has jurisdiction over land matters, matters relating to evictions, family and persons related matters and infractions against the Highway Code.
 In this last case, the court of residence can attribute to victims of accidents a compensation which goes beyond 1,000,000 BIF.
 At the level of “Courts of residence” the role of prosecutor in criminal affairs is played by judges who comprise the bench, while the Prosecutor of Republic omitted to nominate a prosecutor or a police officer to play this role.

-At the province level, there are county courts: Tribunaux de Grande Instance with the prosecutions: Parquets de la République which are then followed by three Courts of appeal with three General prosecutions based at Bujumbura, Ngozi, and Gitega.
-The Supreme Court aside which there is the General Prosecution of the Republic: Parquet Général de la République stands at the Apex of judicial authority, and has both original and appellate jurisdiction over civil and criminal matters.
-The Supreme Court comprises three chambers: the Judicial chamber, the Administrative chamber and the cassation chamber.
+At the rural province level and at the Commune level in the town of Bujumbura, there are county courts/high courts: Tribunaux de Grande Instance with the prosecutions: Parquets de la République then followed by four Courts of appeal with four General prosecutions based at Bujumbura, Ngozi, Gitega and Bururi.
+The Supreme Court aside which there is the General Prosecution of the Republic: Parquet Général de la République stands at the Apex of judicial authority, and has both original and appellate jurisdictions over civil and criminal matters.
+The Supreme Court comprises three chambers: The Judicial chamber, the Administrative chamber and the cassation chamber.
 The Constitutional Court is a sui generis court that presides over matters of a constitutional nature such as providing right interpretation of provisions of the constitution, validate presidential and legislative elections, plebiscites and proclaim their results.
 The constitutional court also decides on issues relating to human rights violations.
 Together with the Supreme Court, they constitute the High Court of Justice, which has competence to try a seating president and other senior members of the government of high treason.

 Specialized courts including commercial, administrative, labor and court martial also exist.
-The Court Against Corruption together with a prosecution and a special brigade have been settled in 2006 as new mechanisms to deal with corruption and public wealth mismanagement matters.
+The Anti-Corruption court together with a prosecution and a special brigade have been settled in 2006 as new mechanisms to deal with corruption and public wealth mismanagement matters.
 This court operates on the same level as Courts of Appeal.

 The operative supreme law is the Burundi Constitution adopted through a referendum in 2005.
 The Constitution empowers parliament to make organic laws as well as statutory laws to give effect to the Constitution and facilitate conduct of public life within the state.